Inaimathi/session-token/README.md

     GENERATOR
     SESSION-TOKEN> (funcall generator)
     "iyyiGgbALDzVCC7qX27oXR7pP89ZKOqy"
-    SESSION-TOKEN> (funcall generator (isaac:init-kernel-seed))
+    SESSION-TOKEN> (funcall generator (cl-isaac:init-kernel-seed))
     "WdUBwtFG9sT49pEgkb3qTqiK2FzmYefm" ;; generated with the new seed SESSION-TOKEN>

 ##### `char-range`

-takes a series of range terms and additional keyword arguments for additional specifc chars to be added or excluded.
+takes a series of range terms and additional keyword arguments for specifc extra chars to be added or excluded.

 - `:not` can be a list/vector/string of characters that will be filtered from the final result
 - `:plus` can be a list/vector/string of characters that will be added to the final result